What is the VOC?

 - A 200+ page VOC journal

-- Free use of our indoor climbing wall
+- Free use of the indoor climbing wall in the norm theatre.

 - Membership to the Federation of Mountain Clubs of British Columbia